dhermes/ikwf-history/raw-data/README.md

   122, 130, 138, 156, 177, 215
 - Senior new weight classes (18): 74, 79, 84, 89, 95, 101, 108, 115, 122, 130,
   138, 147, 156, 166, 177, 189, 215, 275

+### 2019

+- IESA split from one class to A and AA based on enrollment.

 ### 2020